jkhaui/woocommerce-graphql/README.md

 Though designed to handle Facebook's enormous amount of social data, GraphQL could find utility almost anywhere.
 Combined with other tools - such as Scalability Pro (https://www.wpintense.com/product/scalability-pro), which drastically reduces WP table scans - it is possible to modernise the stack powering your WooCommerce store and have it capable of selling hundreds of thousands of products with minimal impact on performance.

-Potential stack for maximal WordPress/WooCommerce performance: LEPP [Linux, NGINX, PHP7-FPM, PerconaDB with InnoDB engine] + Redis object cache.
+<strong>Potential stack for maximal WordPress/WooCommerce performance:</strong> LEPP [Linux, NGINX, PHP7-FPM, PerconaDB with InnoDB engine] + Redis object cache.